Gold exploration in Nevada is improving as rising gold prices make the mining-friendly state all the more attractive.

 Major Drilling has seen its revenues increase for the first time since fiscal year 2012.
 It’s a clear sign “that the industry has started recovering from a prolonged downturn.
 We continue to see a gradual increase in activity month by month,” said President and CEO Denis Larocque.
 Global mineral exploration expenditures have “improved as most senior and intermediate companies have increased their exploration budgets for calendar 2018,” he added.

-The long history of gold exploration in Nevada does not mean there’s no tread left on the tires.
-In fact, the state continues to attract investment from both major and juniors alike, and we can expect rich geological endowments and mining-friendly policies to present plenty of investment opportunities for gold exploration in Nevada for many years to come.
+The long history of gold resources in Nevada does not mean there’s no tread left on the tires.
+In fact, the state continues to attract investment from both major and juniors alike, and investors can expect rich geological endowments and mining-friendly policies to present plenty of investment opportunities for gold exploration in Nevada for many years to come.